nus-cs2113-AY2021S1/tp/docs/team/gohsonghan98.md

     - A note-worthy design is with the view summary command.
 In this method, both exercise and food list have to be compared together,entry by entry, and sorted into a new combined ArrayList according to the dates of the entry .
 A separate date formatter is created to facilitate the sorting process.
-Upon successful sorting, the program finally outputs a list of caloric summary in ascending date.
+Upon successful sorting, the program finally outputs a list of caloric summary in ascending order of the date.

 - Implemented User Class:
     - This class stores all the user profile information (i.e. name, age, gender, height, weight